News & Insights

 in multiple real estate conservation matters in Louisiana, California, Washington, and Wyoming, including currently: (i) assisting in the acquisition of approximately 10,000 acres near the Naches River in eastern Washington which will be set aside for conservation purposes, and (ii) assisting in the acquisition of a 25,000 acre conservation easement along the Simon-Newman Ranch in northern California.

-More than 50 King & Spalding volunteers trained, passed the IRS certification test and, on seven Saturdays during tax filing season, prepared tax returns for the working poor, many of whom are eligible to receive the earned income credit, through the
+Prepared tax returns for the working poor, many of whom were eligible to receive the earned income credit, through the

 Volunteer Income Tax Assistance